Arefu/Wolf/Tutorials/Plugin Info Creation.md

-# Plugin Meta Creation Tutorial
+# Plugin Info Creation Tutorial

 ### Why You Should Make One
 As with anything you need to ask yourself; "Why should I do this when I don't need to?".
 Well, think of other developers for one,